jxfzzzt/SemDiff/README.md

 SemDiff uses the [Eclipse Java development tools (JDT)](http://www.eclipse.org/jdt/) to be able to compute a semantic diff.

+### How to Package this Maven Project?
+you need to first install the jar to local maven repo and then package the maven project.

+    $ bash package.sh

 ### The SemDiff jar file (SemDiff.jar) is run on the command line as follows
     $ java -jar SemDiff.jar original.java revised.java